tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step2.md

 In Datadog, you can create a variety of <a href="https://docs.datadoghq.com/monitors/" target="_datadog">**Monitors**</a> to track the health of your applications and to alert you if action is needed.

-Let's create monitors to track the latency of specific `store-frontend` and `advertisements-service` resources.
+Creating monitors to track the latency of specific `store-frontend` and `advertisements-service` resources helps to keep an eye on things, even when you can't be staring at traces and logs.
 You will use these monitors later in the activity.

 #### Store-frontend Service